May 27, 2026

 Bitmine is famous because it is the second-largest DATCO in the world, after Strategy.
 Importantly, Bitmine, unlike Strategy, is an Ethereum treasury company.

-Bitmine, the leading ETH treasury company, has more than $13 billion in Ethereum (+cash) just half a year after it began buying and staking the world’s second-largest digital asset.
+Bitmine, the leading ETH treasury company, has more than $11 billion in Ethereum less than a year after it began buying the world’s second-largest digital asset.
+Bitmine has staked 4.7M ETH tokens.

-Michael Saylor’s Strategy (formerly MicroStrategy) still leads the way with $60 billion in Bitcoin.
-Yet, the pace at which Bitmine is acquiring Ethereum is beginning to make that lead look less untouchable.
+Michael Saylor’s Strategy (formerly MicroStrategy) still leads the way with $63 billion in Bitcoin.
+Yet, the pace at which Bitmine is acquiring Ethereum is beginning to make that lead look less unassailable.

 This article provides more context to the man behind Bitmine's aggressive ETH strategy.